royal50911/passwd_as_a_service/README.md

     ```
     $ gunicorn api_app:app -b 0.0.0.0:8000 --access-logfile <path to log file> &
     ```
-* Once the app is up and running, You should see "Welcome To My Rest API App." on the home page by one of the following links:
+* Once the app is up and running, You should see "Welcome To Passwd As A Service Rest API" on the home page by one of the following links:
 - Localhost: ```http://localhost:<port>```
 - Server IP only if running on a server: ```http://<host ip address>:<port>```